toralf/torutils/README.md

 sudo watch -t ./ipv4-rules.sh
 ```

-The output should look similar to these [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) examples.
+The output should look similar to the [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) examples.
 The packages [iptables](https://www.netfilter.org/projects/iptables/) and [jq](https://stedolan.github.io/jq/) are required,
-eg. for Debian install them with:
+eg. for Debian install the prerequisites with:

 ```bash
 sudo apt-get install iptables jq